 Iceland is one of the most expensive destinations in the world and we have done our best to make this Extreme Light tour as affordable as possible.
 Pricing is at a bare minimum for rooms, car hire, tours & guidance without compromising on comfort, safety or your photographic opportunity.

-We need everyone to be ready for collection from Keflavik International Airport by 17:00 on the Thursday.
-Icelandair operates daily flights from most European and US northeast capitals, making it very easy to get a flight from many places with many airlines.
+We need everyone to be ready for collection from Keflavik International Airport by 15:00 on the Wednesday.
+Icelandair, Easyjet & WOW Air now operate daily flights from most European and US northeast capitals, making it very easy to get a flight from many places with many airlines.